lostquill/ao3-pale-reverie/README.md

 ## License

 You are welcome to use, edit, or build upon this CSS however you like.
-Please credit me by linking to the [AO3 work](https://archiveofourown.org/works/84166896) or this repository.
+Please credit me by linking to the [AO3 work](https://archiveofourown.org/works/84166896).